 BLUE STINGER / Activision / Dreamcast

-Two times in my life now I've tried to play Blue Stinger, and both times quit about 1/4 of the way through the game at the first part where you have to swim.
-The swimming control just epitomizes the problems that kill this game; janky, clunky control and poorly plotted out level design and enemy placement, which when combined with a camera that swings all over the place and doesn't have a stable first-person mode, leads to a lot of cheap deaths that are no fault of your own (and a lot of replaying of annoying segments.)
+Two times in my life now I've tried to play Blue Stinger, and both times quit at some point or another.
+Clumsy gameplay is the bane of this game; janky, clunky control and poorly plotted out level design and enemy placement, which when combined with a camera that swings all over the place and doesn't have a stable first-person mode leads to a lot of cheap deaths that are no fault of your own (and a lot of replaying of annoying segments.)

 Blue Stinger is easy to forgive, though, and many people have.
 At the time it came out, as a launch title for the Dreamcast in '99, it was the first survival horror game to be entirely rendered in 3D.
 Much as with Sonic Adventure, Dreamcast devs were leaping into this brave new world without having any real mastery over it, just learning as they went, and you have to expect a certain level of jank and awkwardness from the games of this period.
 If this concept had sat on the shelf for a couple more years then been released for the Xbox by the same people, I don't doubt it would have come out a much better game.